Aeickelman40/Rancid-Tomatillos/README.md

 Once you are in the recently cloned repositories, you have to install certain React dependencies in order for everything to compile correctly.
-This is done by running on both tabs:
+This is done by running the following command on both tabs:

 ```
 npm install